usefmagdy/Assignment-for-emulating-rassberry-3-via-Qemu/README.md

-it prints the any print string on UART0.
+it prints  any  string on UART0.
 As such, it can be used easily with qemu, like

 ```sh